huynguy-db/arcion-docs/content/docs/source-setup/Db2.md

 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

-## I. Set up CDC Replication
+## I. Check Permissions

-For enabling CDC-based replication from the source Db2 server, please follow the steps below
+You need to verify that the necessary permissions are in place on source Db2 in order to perform replication.
+To know about the permissions, see [IBM Db2 Permissions](/docs/references/source-prerequisites/db2/#permissions).

 ## II.
+Set up CDC Replication

+For enabling CDC-based replication from the source Db2 server, please follow the instructions in [Enabling CDC Replication for Db2](/docs/references/source-prerequisites/db2/#enabling-cdc-replication).

+## III.
 Create the Heartbeat Table

 For CDC replication, you must create the heartbeat table on the source database with the following DDL: